feldroy/two-scoops-of-django-3.x/README.md

 ## Sponsor Two Scoops of Django 3.x!

-If you want to sponsor the next edition of Two Scoops of Django, here are some options (more on the way):
+If you want to sponsor Two Scoops of Django, we will be listing sponsors in our acknowledgements.
+Significant sponsors (US$200 or more will get special mention on our product pages, inside the book itself, and this repo.

 - Donate monthly on the [Roy Greenfeld Patreon](https://www.patreon.com/roygreenfeld)
-- Purchase our Django tutorial, the [Django Crash Course](https://www.roygreenfeld.com/collections/two-scoops-press/products/django-crash-course)
+- Bitcoin and other cryptocurrencies on our [cryptocurrency page](https://commerce.coinbase.com/checkout/f550c9fe-fc26-4a90-bd72-c254a14451e5).
 - Email us at [hi@roygreenfeld.com](mailto:hi@roygreenfeld.com?subject=Sponsoring%20Two%20Scoops%20of%20Django) for other options